2002 United States Virgin Islands general election

-The 2002 U.S. Virgin Islands gubernatorial election took place on November 5, 2002 to select the Governor of the United States Virgin Islands.
+The 2002 U.S. Virgin Islands gubernatorial election took place on 5 November 2002 in order to elect the Governor of the United States Virgin Islands, 15 members of the Legislature and the Delegate to United States House of Representatives.
 The election was held concurrently with the 2002 United States midterm elections.

 Incumbent Democratic Governor Charles Wesley Turnbull won re-election with 50% of the vote over Independent candidate John de Jongh.